dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/faqs.md

 :::note

-We longer support new on-premises deployments, and instead have moved to a [Single Tenant](single-tenant) model hosted in the cloud
+We longer support new on-premises deployments, and instead have moved to a [Single Tenant](single-tenant) <Term id="model" /> hosted in the cloud

 :::